datagrind/Notes/01_HTML/02_HTML_Attributes.md

 ## Other Attributes

-Most attributes in HTML follow the following format. here, the attribute we are using as an example is ```id```.
+Most attributes in HTML follow the following format.
+Here, the attribute we are using as an example is ```id```.

 ```html
 <p id="welcome">Lorem ipsum kitten doughnut french press suspenders lolcat</p>